Gamydas/shell_Projekt/README.md

 - Proper error-handling via Errno

 Known problems:
-- due to an entirely new input structure (termios raw mode and bitwise reading) some for now unhandeled signs (like arrow keys) cause unwanted behaviour in the shell, will be fixed ASAP
+- due to an entirely new input structure (termios raw mode and bitwise reading) some for now unhandled signs (like arrow keys) cause unwanted behaviour in the shell, will be fixed ASAP
 - command history sometimes causes a realloc error (working on a fix)
 - command history does not yet allow you to navigate back to an empty command line if that was the original state